ADITYADAS1999/Gaze-Tracking-AI/README.md

 <p><img src="https://user-images.githubusercontent.com/58718316/166853693-448df196-13c0-4a36-b8ab-e5bdda30060a.jpg"></p>

-In today’s post, we are covering the topic of Gaze Estimation and Tracking.
+<p> In today’s post, we are covering the topic of Gaze Estimation and Tracking.

 I was invited to give a talk on the subject at a workshop on Eye Tracking for AR and VR organized by Facebook Research at the International Conference on Computer Vision (2019).